DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/ukraine.md

 ### Deadlines for applications

-The closing date for applications to train to teach in 2022/23 is 6 September 2022.
+Applications to train to teach in 2022/23 have now closed.
 Applications for 2023/24 open on 11 October 2022.

 If you miss the deadline to apply this year, you could consider finding work as a [teaching assistant](https://nationalcareers.service.gov.uk/job-profiles/teaching-assistant) to gain valuable experience for your teacher training course.